Augsburg Zoo: History

-Already in year 800, the town of Augsburg had tropical species of animals within its borders, when Emperor Charlemagne placed his Asian elephant Abul-Abbas in Augsburg.
+As early as 800, the town of Augsburg had tropical species of animals within its borders, when Emperor Charlemagne placed his Asian elephant Abul-Abbas in Augsburg.
 An elephant was a gift to the emperor from the caliph Ar-Rashid, and was walked from Italy through Achen Pass to Germany, and later walked to Augsburg where the emperor preferred to keep his elephant.

-In 1410, an enclosure for deer was established at the city wall, those deer were shot by French soldiers in 1796 during the war of War of the First Coalition.

-with the name Park der deutschen Tierwelt in order to display German animals.
-There were also plans to build a traditional Swabian farm, a project which was never realized.
+In 1410, an enclosure for deer was established at the city wall; these deer were shot by French soldiers in 1796 during the War of the First Coalition.
+Later on, the Park der deutschen Tierwelt was conceived in order to display German animals.
+There were also plans to build a traditional Swabian farm, a project which never came to fruition.

-During the World War II, most parts of the zoo were destroyed, and the zoo was closed in 1943, and re-opened again in 1947.
+During World War II, most parts of the zoo were destroyed; the zoo was closed in 1943, and reopened in 1947.

-After the re-opening, the public showed an interest to see exotic animal species, hence the name was changed to Augsburger Tiergarten after World War II, and the first exotic animal species was introduced in the zoo.
+After the zoo's reopening, the public showed an interest to see exotic animal species.
+The name was changed to Augsburger Tiergarten after the war, and the first exotic animal species were introduced to the zoo.